-- 2. Cross drainages should be designed to accept the flow for the minor system AEP shown.
+- The design AEP for the minor drainage system in a major road shall be that indicated for the major road, not that for the Development Category of the adjacent area. - 2.
+Cross drainages should be designed to accept the flow for the minor system AEP shown.
 In addition, the designer must ensure that the major system backwater does not enter properties upstream.
 If upstream properties are at a relatively low elevation, it may be necessary to install culverts of capacity greater than that for the minor system AEP design storm to ensure flooding of upstream properties does not occur.
 In addition, the downstream face of the causeway embankment may need protection where overtopping is likely to occur. - 3.
 The terms used in this table are described in QUDM. - 4.
-Local Government Authority specific or refer to development category in QUDM. - 5.
-VDg, flow depth and width limitations are applicable in accordance with QUDM. - 6.
-Refer to CMDG D1 Geometric Road Design for cross drainage design for the road hierarchy for individual Local Government Authority.
+Council specific or refer to development category in QUDM. - 5.
+VDg, flow depth and width limitations are applicable in accordance with QUDM. - Refer to CMDG D1 Geometric Road Design for cross drainage design for the road hierarchy for individual local governments.